 Between June 3-5, 2020, twenty early-career researchers from all over the world met for an online Young Researchers Workshop to discuss challenges and opportunities for sustainable food systems, focusing on the need to strengthen the link between research and policy.
 First initiated in 2014 by SLU-Global together with SIANI, the event turned into a highly appreciated opportunity.

 ”The three-day event was very insightful, impactful and clever!
-The timing of the event was strategic given the current COVID-19 pandemic and the dire need of evidence-based policy for better social outcomes,” says Oteh Ogbonnaya, a workshop participant from Nigeria.
+The timing of the event was strategic given the current COVID-19 pandemic and the dire need of evidence-based policy for better social outcomes,” says Ogbonnaya Ukeh Oteh, a workshop participant from Nigeria.

 After the initial talk by Aniek Hebinck, Postdoctoral Researcher at the Dutch Research Institute for Transition, about transformative dynamics within the food system, the workshop provided a platform for cross-disciplinary discussions and networking between the young researchers, during which they could share experiences from their ongoing and past projects.
 They were also provided with feedback and guidance from senior peers so they could enhance the relevance of their future research to policy and society.

 “The best part of the workshop was definitely the opportunity to network with fellow researchers from different countries and to learn from senior experts,” says Chandrima Goswami, a workshop participant from India.

 Meeting fellow young researchers was especially appreciated against the backdrop of COVID-19 as other networking opportunities have been put on hold.
 The network created during the workshop lives on and some participants are currently exploring future possibilities to collaborate.

 The value of good communication

 During the workshop, Klara Fischer, Associate Professor in Rural Development at the Swedish University of Agricultural Sciences (SLU), discussed how information can be the power for change if it is relevant and communicated wisely.